-- Initial Universe: Start with an initial universe of equity securities in the Morningstar Emerging Markets Index (common shares or depositary receipts referencing common shares) which also meet the following criteria as of the security selection date:
+- Initial Universe: Start with an initial universe of companies designated as Emerging Market based companies (common shares or depositary receipts referencing common shares) which

 - Exclude securities with a liquidity of less than $1 million calculated as the median of 90 days of dollar trading volume looking back from the security selection date (i.e., trading volume in shares multiplied by the closing price for the day, with currency exchange rates provided by WM/Reuters when share price is non-U.S. dollar-denominated).

 - For companies with multiple listings, only one security is included.
 Preference is given to a ADR traded on either the New York Stock Exchange or NASDAQ Stock Market, if available, or to the most liquid security, as determined by the above calculation, if the company is only traded on non-U.S. exchanges.

 - Rank on Fundamentals: Rank every company identified in the initial universe against other companies in the same sector, as provided by FactSet Industry Classification System, along each of the following reported financial metrics.
 Each ranking is determined as of the security selection date using the most recently reported information and uses a scale of 1 through 10 (1 representing the highest scoring 10% in the sector and 10 representing the lowest scoring 10% in the sector):

 Each financial metric will create a separate score so that every company will have three scores.
 These three scores are averaged together to create one composite score for a company.
 This composite score is used to rank the companies in the next step in order to determine the sub-universe of securities.